MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/role-capabilities.md

 Prior to PowerShell 6, for PowerShell to find a role capability file it must be stored in a **RoleCapabilities** folder in a PowerShell module.
-The module can be stored in any folder included in the `$env:PSModulePath` environment variable, however you shouldn't place it in System32 or a folder where the untrusted, connecting users could modify the files.
-Below is an example of creating a basic PowerShell script module called **ContosoJEA** in the `$env:ProgramFiles` path.
+The module can be stored in any folder included in the `$env:PSModulePath` environment variable, however you shouldn't place it in `$env:SystemRoot\System32` or a folder where untrusted users could modify the files.

+The following example creates a PowerShell script module called **ContosoJEA** in the `$env:ProgramFiles` path to host the role capabilities file.

 ```powershell
 # Create a folder for the module